 There are other writers and stories that have gone meta in similar ways, exploring the blurring of lines between fantasy and reality, or the relationships between creator and created, or creator and audience.
 The novels of Jasper Fforde are an example, as are such films as 8½, Stranger Than Fiction, The Truman Show, and In the Mouth of Madness.
 Scalzi returns to his favorite standbys, love and family, to which he brings a degree of sentimentality that (depending on your tastes) either stops just short of the line of mawkishness and bathos, or gleefully does a running long jump right over it and keeps going.

 For my money, he stays well within acceptable boundaries, again, because his self-effacing humor comes first.
 Redshirts features some of the funniest passages he's written (particularly those blasting lazy writing and plot devices on bad SF TV shows).
 The book's heartfelt moments come in three unusual codas to the main story, that on first blush seem like nothing more than the purest gratuitous self-indulgence.
 As you read them, it becomes clearer why Scalzi felt he had to write them.
 The biggest epiphany experienced by Nick Weinstein, head writer for the awful show The Chronicles of the Intrepid (one strike for plausibility: I don't see a show with a title that unwieldy and clunky running six seasons), is that the minor characters he thoughtlessly kills are, in their own universe, real people with lives and hopes and loves.
+To a writer deeply passionate about the worlds he or she creates, the characters who move through that world should be almost achingly real to you.
+They will certainly become that real to your world's most dedicated fans.
+This is where the most impassioned subcultures of fandom — fanfic, cosplay and such — are born.
 And so in ending his novel, Scalzi takes three of its own most minor characters and acknowledges them as fully realized people, allowing us to witness the impact of his story on their lives in a way that brings touching closure to the whole affair.